carnot-technologies/slate/source/index.html.md

 --------- | -----------
 email | Email address of the registering user.
-This eventually becomes the unique username required for login password | Password of the registering user name | Name of the registering user
+This eventually becomes the unique username required for login password | Password of the registering user name | Name of the registering user phone | 10-digit phone number

 ### Response Parameters